 “ I was determined to do my master’s outside my home country and had heard a lot of good things about studying in Denmark, Aarhus in particular.
 The atmosphere between students and professors is simply great, and there is a unique spirit within the group of Human Security students.
 As a political scientist, I expected a stronger focus on national and international policies, but the anthropological approach of the programme opened up a totally new and different angle to my understanding of environmental challenges.
 Rather than focusing on theoretical discussions, the studies are fairly hands-on and offer some very useful real-life experiences.
-The single greatest thing about the programme is that the combination of lectures on different issues from different angles made me feel that the world is open to me regardless of where I want to work“
+The single greatest thing about the programme is that the combination of lectures on different issues from different angles made me feel that the world is open to me regardless of where I want to work.”

-Student, MSC in Human Security programme, from Germany
+Student, MSc in Human Security programme, from Germany

 This school offers programs in:

 Last updated November 4, 2016